IrieBee/fem-qr-code-component/README.md

 ## Overview

-This is a solution to the QR code component challenge on Frontend Mentor.
+This is a solution to the QR code component challenge from Frontend Mentor.

 ### Screenshot